 8. VivoCity’s The Great Singapore Sale, 2013

-In 2013, Singapore’s largest shopping mall used a QR Code to engage visitors and increase their Facebook fanpage following.
+In 2013, Singapore’s largest shopping mall used a QR Code to engage visitors and increase their Facebook fan-page following.
 During ‘The Great Singapore Sale’ mascots named VivoCity Codey’s were dressed up as QR Codes and they encouraged visitors to scan them.
-On scanning the QR Code, the visitors were taken to a contest page where they could win prizes.
-They were also required to ‘Like’ the mall’s Facebook page.
+Scanning the QR Code, took visitors to a contest page where they could win prizes.
+They had to ‘Like’ the mall’s Facebook page.

-The Vivocity Codey’s were scanned 8,618 times and the mall managed to increase their Facebook Likes by 4,400.
+The Vivocity Codey’s saw 8,618 scans and the mall managed to increase their Facebook Likes by 4,400.

 9. Mytoys.de LEGO Campaign, 2009